michaelbukachi/flask-wire/README.rst

 =================
 Behind the scenes
 =================
 I would be lying if I said all this was achieved without a bit Javascript.
-Javascript was involved though just **a bit**.
+Javascript was involved, though just **a bit**.

 Behind all the magic lies Javascript pulling all the strings.
 It is actually possible to bundle the javascript part of the extension and create an abstraction around it in any language or framework.